Silent0Wings/SteganoPixelCrypt/README.md

 # PixelCipher

 PixelCipher is a C++ tool that encodes text into images by mapping characters to pixel colors.
 It provides a simple form of visual encryption, turning data into colored patterns that can be decoded back to text.
-Lightweight, fast, and ideal for basic steganography.
+Lightweight, fast, and ideal for basic [steganography](https://en.wikipedia.org/wiki/Steganography) .

 ---

 ## Example Code

-A minimal example showing how to load a UTF-32 text file and convert it into an encrypted image using `PixelCrypt`:
+A minimal example showing how to load a [UTF-32 ](https://en.wikipedia.org/wiki/UTF-32) text file and convert it into an encrypted image using `PixelCrypt`:

 ```cpp
 #include <iostream>